sam-pettyjohn/employee-tracker/README.md

 A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Please use this [video](TBC) for a walkthough tutorial of the README generator.
+Please use this [video](TBC) for a walkthough tutorial of this project.

 ## Table of Contents